Pickase/Skin-Disease/README.md

-# Hybrid Skin Disease Diagnosis System (Machine Learning)
+# Skin Disease Classification System (Keyword Filter + XGBoost Model)

-This project is a complete end-to-end Skin Disease Diagnostic System that combines:
+This project is a complete machine learning system for predicting skin diseases using the Dermatology dataset.
+It includes:

-### **1. NLP-Based Symptom Keyword Screening (Rough Diagnosis)**
+### 1. Keyword-Based Symptom Filter (Rough Screening)
-The user enters a natural-language description of their symptoms (e.g., “itchy red patches on elbow, dryness”).
+Users can type a short symptom description (e.g., “itchy red patches on knee”), and the system performs a simple keyword match against predefined lists.
-A custom keyword-matching AI maps this text to likely diseases such as Psoriasis, Eczema, Lichen Planus, etc.

-### **2. ML-Based Structured Diagnosis (Final Prediction)**
-For a precise diagnosis, the system uses a trained **XGBoost model** built on the Dermatology dataset.
-The model uses **34 clinical + histopathological features** to identify the exact skin disease category with ~98% test accuracy.

-This hybrid approach provides both:
-- an **easy-to-use AI assistant**, and
-- a **high-accuracy medical ML model**,
-similar to real-world clinical triage systems.
+This step provides a **rough idea** of which disease categories are likely based on the words used.
+(Important: This is *not* NLP or AI — just basic keyword matching.)

+### 2. XGBoost Machine Learning Model (Final Prediction)
+Users then enter 34 clinical features, and the trained XGBoost model predicts the exact disease class.
+This model was trained after preprocessing steps including cleaning, label encoding, train-test split, and SMOTEENN oversampling.

+---

+# Project Structure

+skin-disease/
+│
+├── data/
+│   ├── raw/
+│   │   └── dataset_dermatology.csv
+│   └── processed/
+│       ├── train.csv
+│       └── test.csv
+│
+├── models/
+│   ├── xgb_model.pkl
+│   └── label_encoder.pkl
+│
+├── src/
+│   ├── config.py
+│   ├── utils.py
+│   ├── data_prep.py
+│   ├── features.py
+│   ├── pipelines.py
+│   ├── train.py
+│   ├── evaluate.py
+│   └── predict.py
+│   └── symptom_keywords.py
+│
+├── app/
+│   └── app.py
+│
+├── requirements.txt
+└── README.md

+---

 # How the System Works

-## **🔹 Stage 1 — Rough NLP Screening**
-- User enters a symptom description in plain English
+## **1️⃣ Keyword-Based Filter (Simple Matching)**
-- A custom dictionary of medical keywords maps the text to possible diseases
+A dictionary of symptom keywords is used to match user text against diseases.
-- The app returns the **Top 3 predicted conditions** based on keyword match score
-- Helps guide the user before entering numerical symptoms

-### Example Input:
-> "itchy red patches and dryness on elbows"
+This is **not** machine learning / NLP — just straightforward string matching.

+It helps users:
+- understand possible directions
+- identify common-sense connections
+- prepare for the detailed ML input step

-### Example Output:
+Example Output:
 - Psoriasis (3 keyword matches)
 - Eczema (2 matches)
 - Dermatitis (1 match)

+This step is optional and only for guidance.

 ---

-## **🔹 Stage 2 — Precise ML Diagnosis**
-The system uses the processed dataset to train a model on:
+## **2️⃣ Machine Learning Prediction (XGBoost)**

+The dataset includes:
-- 34 numeric clinical features
+- 34 numeric features (clinical + histopathological)
-- 1 target column (`class`)
+- “class” as the target label

-The workflow:

-1. Data cleaning
+### Preprocessing steps:
-2. Replace “?” values
+- Replace "?" values
+- Convert all features to numeric
+- Remove duplicates
-3. Label encoding
+- Label encoding
-4. Train-test split
+- Train-test split
-5. SMOTEENN (oversampling + noise cleaning)
+- SMOTEENN oversampling (to balance classes)

+### Model used:
-6. Train **XGBoostClassifier with tuned parameters**
+`XGBClassifier` with tuned parameters.
-7. Save model + label encoder
-8. Evaluate accuracy

-### Best model performance:
+### Achieved Accuracy (From Notebook):
-- **Train Accuracy:** ~1.00
+- **Training accuracy:** ~1.00
-- **Test Accuracy:** ~0.982
+- **Test accuracy:** ~0.982

-- **Top 3 models:** XGBoost, ANN, Gradient Boosting
-- **Chosen model:** **XGBoost (best balance of speed + accuracy + stability)**
+This model was chosen because it provided the best combination of:
+- High accuracy
+- Stability
+- Fast performance
+- Good generalization

 ---